tj-django/django-migration-fixer/README.md

 > NOTE: :warning:
 >
 > *   To get this action to work you'll need to install [django-migration-fixer](#installation) and update your `INSTALLED_APPS` setting.
->
->     See: https://github.com/tj-django/django-clone for an example setup.

 ```yaml
 name: Fix django migrations